fdnthecoder/Orion/README.md

 Setup
 ---------------------------
-To configure your system for development, first install Python 3 and git and then run `make dev_env` (on Linux).
+To configure your system for development, first install Python 3 and git and then run
+`make dev_env` (on Linux).

+In order to build production, in the top level directory, run:

+`make prod`

+In order to run tests before run
+`make tests`
 Follow the outputted instructions for setting your environment variables.
 ## Basic functionalities
 * Must be able to access and edit business profiles from a user standpoint
 * Must be able to locate the store on a map

-In order to build production, in the top level directory, run:

-`make prod`

-In order to run tests before run 'make tests'

 ## Requirements